 Professor Nilli Lavie, the leader of the study, said, “Our research would suggest that focusing on remembering the directions we’ve just seen on the screen means that we’re more likely to fail to observe other hazards around us on the road, for example an approaching motorbike or a pedestrian on a crossing, even though we may be ‘looking’ where we’re going.”

 This news is cause for concern for pedestrians.
-If you have been injured in a Georgia pedestrian accident due to a negligent driver not paying attention, please call the Law Offices of Shane Smith at 770-HURT-999 for a free consultation with an experienced Atlanta personal injury lawyer today.
+If you have been injured in a Georgia pedestrian accident due to a negligent driver not paying attention, please call Shane Smith Law at 770-HURT-999 for a free consultation with an experienced Atlanta personal injury lawyer today.